Michalis Dorizas

 Dorizas was born to Greek parents in Constantinople, where he graduated from the Robert College.
-In 1913 he moved to the United States to study at the University of Pennsylvania.
-In the U.S. he soon became one of the best heavyweight wrestlers, winning the intercollegiate championships in 1914-1916.
+In 1913, he moved to the United States to study at the University of Pennsylvania.
+In the U.S., he soon became one of the best heavyweight wrestlers, winning the intercollegiate championships in 1914-1916.
 He also played as an American football guard for two years and continued to compete in throwing events.
-During World War I he served as a U.S. Army Sergeant in France, and after the war as a Greek-Turkish-English interpreter at the Paris Peace Conference, 1919, and as a geographer with the American Section of the International Commission on Mandates.
+During World War I, he served as a U.S. Army Sergeant in France, and after the war as a Greek-Turkish-English interpreter at the Paris Peace Conference, 1919, and as a geographer with the American Section of the International Commission on Mandates.

-In 1915 he received a master's degree in philosophy and began teaching geography and working on his PhD.
-He was voted as most popular Penn professor for several years.
+In 1915, he received a master's degree in philosophy and began teaching geography and working on his PhD (which he received in 1924).
+He was voted as the most popular Penn professor for several years.
 In 1943, the Friars Senior Society called him "the faculty member who the greatest service to the University during the course of the year."
 He continued teaching at Penn until his death in 1957.